openmod/openmod-docs/content/index.md

+# OpenMod Dodumentation
-# Welcome to OpenMod Dcoumentation
+Welcome to the OpenMod Documentation.

 OpenMod is a .NET plugin framework.

 If you would like to install OpenMod, installation guides for the following platforms are available: